MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the BambooHR Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot." ms.date: 04/07/2025
+description: "Set up the BambooHR Microsoft 365 Copilot connector." ms.date: 04/07/2025
 ---

-# BambooHR Microsoft Graph connector
+# BambooHR Microsoft 365 Copilot connector

-The BambooHR Microsoft Copilot People connector allows organizations to index profiles from BambooHR into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.
+The BambooHR Microsoft 365 Copilot connector allows organizations to index profiles from BambooHR into Microsoft Graph, making them accessible across Microsoft 365 experiences, including Microsoft 365 Copilot.

-This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Microsoft Copilot People connector.
+This guide is for Microsoft 365 administrators or anyone responsible for configuring, managing, and monitoring the BambooHR Microsoft 365 Copilot connector.

 ## Capabilities
-The BambooHR People connector enables the following capabilities:
+The BambooHR Microsoft 365 Copilot connector enables the following capabilities:

 - Index profile information from BambooHR.
 - Enable your end users to ask questions related to BambooHR profiles.
 - Use [Semantic search](https://learn.microsoft.com/en-us/microsoftsearch/semantic-index-for-copilot) in Copilot to enable users to find relevant profiles based on keywords, personal preferences, and social connections.

 ## Limitations